wenadev/cryptography/diffie-hellman key exchange/README.md

 <!-- OVERVIEW -->
 ## Overview
-In a Diffoe-Hellman scheme with a common e with a common prime q = 11 and a primitive root α = 2
+In a Diffie-Hellman scheme with a common e with a common prime q = 11 and a primitive root α = 2

 The program finds:
 - A's private key if user A has a public key, Y(A) = 9